Silent Degradation in OT Systems

 Where recovery paths have decayed, backups remain untested, and actual system state is unknown, the environment has no foundation.
 Security controls accumulated on top of that condition do not raise the floor.
 They provide the appearance of a floor that does not exist.

 The work required to establish that foundation is operational, not security work.
 Until that work has occurred, security controls operate against conditions they were not designed for.
+Any claim of resilience that does not account for foundation condition rests on a state it has not verified.

 In that condition, coverage measures compliance.
 It does not measure resilience.